PaulGiletich/react-tree-walker/README.md

 ## Order of Execution

-`react-tree-walker` walks your React application in a depth-first fashion, i.e. from the top down, visiting each child until their are no more children available before moving on to the next element.
+`react-tree-walker-with-depth` walks your React application in a depth-first fashion, i.e. from the top down, visiting each child until their are no more children available before moving on to the next element.
 We can illustrate this behaviour using the below example:

 ```jsx
 <div>